Town Lake (TX) Chapter History

 Geraldine J. Tucker served as the tenth president beginning her second term in May 2012; her goal was to expand the chapter’s outreach to develop programs to meet community needs, increase visibility and fundraising targets.
 The focus was on health-related programs, including women’s health, obesity in children, and STEM.

-Dominque Williams served as our interim President beginning October 2015 and was elected as our 12th President in April 2016 and 2018.
+Dominque Isaac Williams served as our President beginning October 2015 and was elected as our 12th President in April 2016 and 2018.
 Her theme was “Intentional about Sisterhood and Service”.
 She built on the chapter’s past successes while being innovative with fundraising and increasing chapter engagement in programming and activities.